-In summary, banks and companies of a group which a bank is part of, fall within the scope of the ring-fencing provisions if they (i) have substantial trading operations of over 100 billion $\in$ or (ii) if their trading operations exceed 20% of a total balance sheet of at least 90 billion $\in$ .
+In summary, banks and companies of a group which a bank is part of, fall within the scope of the ring-fencing provisions if they (i) have substantial trading operations of over 100 billion $\epsilon$ or (ii) if their trading operations exceed 20% of a total balance sheet of at least 90 billion $\epsilon$ .

 In 2016, BaFin noted that approximately 11 banks fall within the scope of the German Ring-fencing Act.
-This corresponds with the response of the German Government to the query of a member of the Bundestag.
-Germany's only G-SIB, Deutsche Bank, is affected by the Act.
+953 This corresponds with the response of the German Government to the query of a member of the Bundestag.
+954 Germany's only G-SIB, Deutsche Bank, is affected by the Act.
+955 a.
+Personal scope